Has your higher ed website gone responsive yet?

 What is included in my summit on-demand access fee?

-- A one year unlimited access to the recording of the events on-demand through a link that we will provide to you.
+- A one year unlimited access to the recordings of the events on-demand through a link that we will provide to you.

 - All webinar materials (slides handouts in PDF)